 Botswana is one of the best places to go on safari with your family in Africa.
 Home to some of the most luxurious and exclusive safari camps on the continent, Botswana doesn't immediately seem like an ideal destination for most families.
-However, there are a number of areas in the country that are perfectly equipped to provide young safari-goers with a truly exceptional Africa experience.
+However, there are a number of lodges in the country that are perfectly equipped to provide young safari-goers with a truly exceptional Africa experience.
 Here are just a few of our favourites.

 Chobe Safari Lodge, Chobe National Park